HealthInnovationEast/PSC_QART_legacy_process/README.md

 ## Ready to go process

-These are the scripts that will be run from 2024/25 Q3 onward, and rely on using the cleansed data and future submissions from PSC's:
+These are the scripts that will be run from 2024/25 Q4 onward, and rely on using the cleansed data and future submissions from PSC's:

 -   *process_flow.R* - This is the master script and sources the scripts below in a order of execution based on a few parameters.
 This script includes steps that only need running once and will leave the process fit for iteration from 2024/25 Q3 onwards.

 -   *config_sharepoint_location.R* - Creates 3 important variables (`site_url`, `chosenlib`, and `base_url`) which will be used in other scripts to navigate around SharePoint.
 Once a SharePoint location has been selected, these variables should not be changed.

--   *active_organisation_check.R* - A simplified version of *retroactive_org_changes.R.* This script will account for upcoming (as opposed to previous) organisation changes by looking at the trusts present in the last PSC submissions (e.g., when looking for changes applicable to 24/25 Q4, it will check list of organisations in 24/25 Q3).
+-   *active_organisation_check.R* - A simplified version of *retroactive_org_changes.R.* The purpose of this script is to update the organisation list before we send templates to the PSC's.
+This means that the script looks at the organisation list in the previous quarter (e.g., 2024/25 Q3), to prepare the list for the present reporting quarter (e.g., 2024/25 Q4).
 It will make use of the [ODS API](https://digital.nhs.uk/developer/api-catalogue/organisation-data-service-ord) and will output a new `psc_icb_trust_lookup.csv`, which will be available in SharePoint.

 -   *create_empty_templates.R* - Creates excel templates with organisation and ICB names for each PSC, using `psc_icb_trust_lookup.csv` and `preferred_template.xlsx`.
 Templates are uploaded to the corresponding PSC SharePoint folders generated via *setup_site_folders.R*.